 Then, in the next version of the product, you can reuse the existing test cases.
 However, a better option may be to copy or clone the test cases to create a new baseline, where changes to these new test cases do not affect those referenced in test plans for the previous version of the product.

-For more details of the ways you can work with test plans, test suits, and test cases, see the FAQs for manual testing.
+For more details of the ways you can work with test plans, test suites, and test cases, see the FAQs for manual testing.

 To use all the features described in this topic you must have either an Enterprise, Test Professional, or MSDN Platforms subscription; or have installed the Test Manager extension for Azure Test Plans available from Visual Studio Marketplace.
 See Manual testing permissions and access.

-Note: Stakeholders cannot create or manage test plans.
+Stakeholders cannot create or manage test cases.
 You must have at least Basic access.
 See Default manual testing permissions and access.

 Create a test plan